The Power of Perspective Affirmations

-Not only is it beneficial to consider another’s perspective, it is also significant when you accept and even affirm it which can transform the moment and your relationship.
+Not only is it beneficial to consider another’s perspective, it is also significant when you accept and affirm it.
+This can transform the moment and your relationship.

-This really hit home when it happened to me, just the other day.
+It really hit home when it happened to me, “just the other day”.

 My husband, Tom, and I have been riding a scooter for the past 7 years.
 It has over 14,000 miles on it.
 We use it as our second car.
 I have always ridden behind him when we are together.